themartiancompany/opfs/README.md

-There are significant differences between the standard OPFS API and familiar file system APIs based on path operations, such as Node.js and Deno.
+There are significant differences between the standard OPFS API and familiar file system APIs based on path operations, such as those of
+Node.js and Deno.
-The purpose of this project is to implement an API similar to Deno's in the browser, allowing for convenient file operations.
+The purpose of this project is to implement an API similar to those in the browser, allowing for convenient file operations.

 The return values of asynchronous APIs are of the